 - Determine how to coordinate communications to employees about the flu, the current threat level and the company's pandemic influenza response plan and

 - Determine how to coordinate with local and federal health and disaster response agencies.
-The plan should include the monitoring of websites of both state and federal public health agencies, international agencies and industry groups for recent information regarding the pandemic.
+The plan should include the monitoring of websites of both state and federal public health agencies, international agencies, and industry groups for recent information regarding the pandemic.
 Additionally, some state health departments have already set up telephone conference call centers.
 The progress of the pandemic can be tracked by obtaining information directly from either the Center for Disease Control (cdc.gov) or through the World Health Organization (who.int).

 Employers should also be prepared for a forty percent employee absenteeism rate during peak outbreak periods.
 This will result from a number of factors, including caring for family members who themselves may have the flu, the employee's own health circumstances, need to care for children when schools are closed.
-The company should identify critical functions within each business unit or department and to determine how to keep those functions operational.
+The company should identify critical functions within each business unit or department and determine how to keep those functions operational.
 A pandemic is not a short duration event.
 The planning must take into account that this crisis will last several months.

-Thus, establishing certain contingency plans as suggested by the Occupational Health and Safety Administration that include, for example, cross-training employees, increasing the ability of employees to telecommute whenever possible and creating teams of employees who can rotate into performing critical tasks and altering business operations (e.g. shutting down or limiting operations in certain affected areas).
+Thus, establishing certain contingency plans as suggested by the Occupational Health and Safety Administration that includes, for example, cross-training employees, increasing the ability of employees to telecommute whenever possible and creating teams of employees who can rotate into performing critical tasks and altering business operations (e.g. shutting down or limiting operations in certain affected areas).
 As well, management needs to undertake similar efforts to prepare for any potential widespread outbreak, including identifying support for management who will otherwise be making key decisions during a pandemic.
-For those employees in both management and non-management consider bonuses, rewards or extra recognition for taking the extra steps to do extra work for ill colleagues.
+For those employees in both management and non-management consider bonuses, rewards, or extra recognition for taking the extra steps to do extra work for ill colleagues.

-Companies should also review their existing compensation, benefits, sick leave and family and medical leave policies, including how their policies adhere to the requirements of The Family and Medical Leave Act and the Americans with Disabilities Act to consider how they should be modified to deter sick employees from continuing to come to work while encouraging healthy employees to report to work.
-Some employers may decide to provide enhanced or lengthened sick time for employees during a pandemic, because they want to prevent employees from coming to work while they are infectious due to financial concerns or concerns that they will lose their jobs if they are absent.
+Companies should also review their existing compensation, benefits, sick leave and family and medical leave policies, including how their policies adhere to the requirements of the Family and Medical Leave Act and the Americans with Disabilities Act to consider how they should be modified to deter sick employees from continuing to come to work while encouraging healthy employees to report to work.
+Some employers may decide to provide enhanced or lengthened the sick time for employees during a pandemic because they want to prevent employees from coming to work while they are infectious due to financial concerns or concerns that they will lose their jobs if they are absent.